 Bugle Street, Southampton, Hampshire

-Located in the heart of the old town, St Joseph’s is important as the first and mother Catholic Church of Southampton.
+Located in the heart of the old town, St Joseph’s is the first and mother Catholic church of Southampton, and a Pugin design significantly remodelled by Leonard Stokes.

 The church consists of a seven-bay nave plus a lower porch bay and a three-bay aisled sanctuary.
 Yellow brick with stone dressings and concrete tiled roofs.
 Fourteenth century Decorated style, consistently with two-light windows apart from the five-light liturgical east window , all with varied and complex tracery.
 The sanctuary has paired clerestory windows set within square headed openings.
 All windows appear to date from 1888.
 Colonnettes at the corners of the nave and a frieze below the stone gutter with carved heads and fleurons.
 The liturgical west end appears incomplete with the walls slate-hung until circa 1970 when the main wall was rebuilt in a hard and unattractive brick, with a cross in raised brick in the centre.
 Full-size statue of St Joseph over the entrance, a memorial to Canon Connolly, 1962.